DrUzair/MachineLearning/Regression/logistic_regression_concepts.md

 * The best model has the LOWEST AIC

   * Hosmer-Lemeshow Goodness of Fit: (another piece of measurement of goodness)
    - Measures difference between the model and the samples
    - library(ResourceSelection)
    - hoslem.test(mtcars$vs, fitted(model))
    - lower p-value(than alpha) indicates significant difference between obs and model output

+ ##  Fisher Scoring Algorithm (maximum likelihood estimation)
+ How many iterations it took to converge.